 While it is possible to have healthy relationships while experiencing anxiety, the alleviation of chronic fear and worry can improve the quality of your relationships with your loved ones.

-Consuming antioxidants, such as those found in green tea, has been shown to reduce oxidative stress on your body, thus keeping your body healthy for longer.
+Consuming antioxidants, such as those found in green tea, has been shown to reduce oxidative stress in your body, thus keeping it healthy for longer.

-Not only does this contribute to improved memory as you age, but it also may decrease the risk of developing cancer or disease.
+Not only does this contribute to improved memory as you age, but it may also decrease the risk of developing cancer or other diseases.

 Staying healthy for longer allows you to maintain lifelong relationships.

 While the benefits of green tea are abundant, it is often not thought of as a cure for relationship blues.

 However, the multitude of health benefits that green tea offers can contribute to an increase in positive emotions and overall physical health, which can give you the emotional and physical energy to improve your relationships.